aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2020-09-23-swiftui-availability.md

 ## Inspiration: Conditional view modifier

-You may have seen [Federico Zanetello's Conditional View Modifier](https://fivestars.blog/swiftui/conditional-modifiers.html), which takes a conditional and a closure as input:
+You may have seen [Federico Zanetello's Conditional View Modifier](https://fivestars.blog/swiftui/conditional-modifiers.html), which takes a conditional and a closure as input, e.g.:

 ```swift
 extension View {